 Password Protected - The ability to protect a file using a password access control, protecting the data contents from being viewed with the appropriate viewer unless the proper password is entered.

-Penetration Testing - A method of evaluating the security of the SSN System by simulating an attack from a malicious source.
+Pentest (Penetration Testing) - A method of evaluating the security of the SSN System by simulating an attack from a malicious source.
 The process involves an analysis of the system for any potential vulnerabilities or operational weaknesses in countermeasures.
 This analysis is carried out as if it was performed by a potential attacker.

 Personal Identification Number (PIN) - A password consisting only of decimal digits.
 It is a secret that a claimant memorizes and uses to authenticate his or her identity.